|Approved by||Chief Financial Officer|

 |Date Procedure Took Effect||16 April 2002|

-These procedures relate to the processing of Debtors invoices by University Departments and debt management functions performed by Financial Services.
+These procedures relate to the processing of Debtors invoices by the University and debt management functions performed by Revenue Management.

 - Cash in the bank earns interest income